Help your daughter uncover her inner beauty

 Focus on who people are, not how they look

-Recognising there is more to beauty than the way we look is vital in becoming body confident.
+Recognising there's more to beauty than the way we look is vital in becoming body confident.
 By learning to appreciate other people's attributes and qualities, your daughter will begin to see beyond her own appearance and start to like all sorts of other things about herself.
-There is so much more to celebrate beyond how we look – like kindness, creativity, and trying your best.
-Showing your daughter the inner qualities you care about will help her to value more than just her appearance.

 - Explore the The Real Me video and activities with your daughter